 Yet, it's the same water that was around when the dinosaurs were.
 We cannot make any new water, so we have to take care of the water we have.
 People all around the world use water for drinking, gathering and growing food, transportation, recreation, and sustaining life.
 In order to learn how to conserve and protect our precious water resources, we need to learn more about water.
-So come with me, Arch the education and strives to incorporate Georgia Standards in the educational materials produced for in-school use.
-The following Georgia Standards are correlated to the content delivery included in this publication:

-Dawg, and let's DIVE IN and learn more together!
+So come with me, Arch the Dawg, and let's DIVE IN and learn more together!